mansouriasmaa/demo-repo/README.md

 # demo-repo

-"A simple demo repository to practice Git commands and workdlows."
+"A simple demo repository to practice Git commands and workflows."